 It might come as a surprise to many travellers, but there are several lesser known hill stations in north Bengal where you can easily spend a lazy weekend.
 These include Charkhole, Chatakpur, Samsing, Lava, Loleygaon, Sillery Gaon and a few more.
 Some fall under Dooars (Jalpaiguri) and some under the Darjeeling district.
 Let’s take a quick look at some of these.

 Set amongst undulating skyline, a drive through the Dooars will take you to the small hamlet of Samsing.
 Blessed with nature’s bounty, the region boasts of natural forests.
 Small streams and tea gardens assemble together to make a picture perfect landscape.
 Samsing is also a consign where the forests of the Neora Valley reach the plain and the Murti river cuts through the valley, making the region almost picture perfect.
 Take a lazy stroll across the river or simply laze beside it as you listen to the eternal tunes of the flowing waters.
 For the adventurous soul, Samsing offers some offbeat trekking routes.
-Birders can also enjoy a gala time observing some species of aviary like Grey Nightjar, Orange-bellied Leafbird, Maroon Oriole, Greychinned and Short-billed Minivets and others.Accommodations are available in the form of forest rest houses, guest houses and a very recent development—homestays.
+Birders can also enjoy a gala time observing some species of aviary like Grey Nightjar, Orange-bellied Leafbird, Maroon Oriole, Greychinned and Short-billed Minivets and others.Accommodations are available in the form of forest rest houses, guest houses and a very recent development— buy the stars lyrics homestays.

 A hidden treasure of the Darjeeling district, Tinchuley is an upcoming travel destination.
 The name Tinchuley means three chullahs (three chimneys) and this is represented by three hills surrounding the hamlet that resembles three chimneys.
 By embracing the concept of Sustainable Village Tourism, Tinchuley has transformed itself into a model village that supports organic farming.
 Further supported by the World Wildlife Fund (WWF), seventeen families in the region have turned out to support themselves through organic farming and sustainable tourism.
 They indulge in vermiculture, floriculture and organic farming.
 They offer homestays for visitors that are indeed unique.
 If you are the kind of traveler who wants to get immersed in the lap of nature or simply want to experience a place like the locals, enjoy garden fresh organic food, you must plan your trip this time to Tinchuley.